Mirasio/Mirasio.github.io/_posts/2014-3-3-Hello-World.md

 ![_config.yml](http://cdn.akamai.steamstatic.com/steam/apps/570/header.jpg?t=1464626115.jpg)

 Hello!!!
 I'm creater of this site.
 My name is Miras.
-And I can tell you about my life.
+And I can tell you about my favorite Game.

 Rules: